satwiks725/AICTE-internship-Implementation-of-ML-Model-for-Image-Classification-/README.md

 Describe the dataset used for training your model.
 Include details such as:

-- Source of the dataset (e.g., Kaggle, Ciphar-10, Mobilenet ).
+- Source of the dataset ( Ciphar-10, Mobilenet ).
 - Number of classes and examples per class.
 - Preprocessing steps applied to the dataset.

-## Model Training

-Provide details on how the model is trained:

-- Hyperparameters used (e.g., learning rate, batch size, number of epochs).
-- Model architecture (e.g., CNN layers, activation functions).
-- Any data augmentation techniques employed.

 ## Deployment

-If applicable, describe how to deploy the model:
+How to deploy the model:

-1. Instructions for setting up a web server (e.g., using Flask).
-2. Steps to run the application locally or on a cloud platform.
+1. Open the Anaconda promt and switch to your respective virtual environment.
+2. Locate the app file using the cd command.
+3. Now type streamlit run app.py and run it.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.